SeshadriRC/AWS/README.md

 Helps handle large traffic and increases availability.

+The load balancer has access to the private subnet, and the user has access to the load balancer.

 **Internet Gateway**

 An Internet Gateway (IGW) is a component that allows resources in your VPC to connect to the internet — and also allows the internet to reach them (if they have a public IP and correct route).